sfmcdg/awesome-salesforce-marketingcloud/README.md

 ## Contribute

-Thank you to all the AWESOME marketing clouders who have shared with the community. **Do you have a link that you would like the community to know about?** Feel very welcome to contribute a comment with your fav marketing cloud link.
+Thank you to all the AWESOME marketing cloud people who have shared with the community. **Do you have a link that you would like the community to know about?** Feel very welcome to email suggestions to marketing-cloud-devs@trailblazercgl.com